Religion and capital punishment: Islamic nations

-Islamic nations generally agree that the death penalty should be retained but they differ on how to impose it, which indicates that there is still disagreement on the issue even within the religion of Islam.
+Islamic nations generally agree that the death penalty should be retained but differ on how to impose it, which indicates that there is still disagreement on the issue even within the religion of Islam.
 Iran and Iraq, for example, are very open about their frequent imposition of the death penalty, while the Islamic nation of Tunisia only imposes it in extremely rare cases.
 Sudan imposes the death penalty on those who are under the age of eighteen, while Yemen has taken a stand against the imposition of the death penalty on minors.
 Exceptionally, Djibouti is an Islamic nation which prohibits the death penalty in all situations.
 Although formerly under France and French law, the French code penal still imposed the death penalty for several offences upon Djibouti independence in June 1977.

 The UN has voiced concern about the sudden increase in death sentences in Iran since 2014.
-Although Iran has been called upon to stop utilizing the death penalty so frequently multiple times, a total of 625 executions were carried out in 2013 alone.
-Many of these executions were for drug related crimes, "enmity against god", and threatening national security.
+Although Iran has been called upon to stop its frequent use of the death penalty, a total of 625 executions were carried out in 2013 alone.
+Many of these executions were for drug-related crimes, "enmity against God", and threatening national security.
 In a controversial case, an Iranian woman named Reyhaneh Jabbari was hanged in Tehran in October 2014 for the murder of a man who she claimed attempted to rape her.
-Her sentence was supported by the concept of qisas which is found in the Quran.
+Her sentence was supported by the concept of qisas, which is found in the Quran.
 The term qisas is translated as "equality in retaliation," meaning that any injury inflicted on another should be compensated for by punishing the perpetrator with the same injury.